• Skip to primary navigation

 Bring to a boil, then reduce heat and simmer for 2-2.5 hours, or until the pork is fall apart tender.
 Cooking time can vary, depending on the amount of pork you're using.

-Skim the fatty foam that rises to the top of the pot periodically.
+Skim the fatty foam and excess fat that rises to the top of the pot periodically.

 Shredding pork to make Pozole Rojo